mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg opacity blur](./media/hardware/1wubhh0.jpeg)

 <!--
+Finally we're at the heart of this talk.

-We'll talk about how we can achieve this in the following slides but let's focus on why this is something good.
+We'll talk about *how* we can reduced the number of keys in the following slides but let's focus on *why* this is something we want to do.

-- Reducing finger movement means reducing fatigue and strain on the hands
+- Reducing finger movement means reducing fatigue and strain on the hands -> More ergonomic
-- Reducing finger movement means fewer errors: you don't need to reposition your hands and thus reduce the probability of misplacing them
+- Reducing finger movement means fewer errors: you don't need to reposition your hands and thus reduce the probability of misplacing them making mistakes
-- Improving typing habits: I've always used the pinkies incorrectly especially for pressing the "shift" key which made them hurt after a day of work.
+- Improving typing habits: you can't use incorrectly what doesn't exists.
+I've always used the pinkies incorrectly especially for pressing the "shift" key which made them hurt after a day of work.
 Reducing the number of keys means that you're constrained to use your keyboard properly.
 - Portability (duh!)
-- It looks *adorable*
+- They look *adorable*

+To this we'll see in a bit how we'll move our keys to the fingers, and not the other way around.
 -->

 ---